-Celebrities with high-profile Super Bowl LVII ads
+Celebrities with high-profile Super Bowl LVIII ads

 This year, a fresh set of ads featuring star studded celebrity cameos will premier throughout the Big Game.
 And many are already available for viewing across social media.
 Here’s a rundown: